 What we found was there’s no value in the cheaper juicers/blenders.
 Especially if you’re using it daily or making a few at a time for more than one person for a couple of days.

 We also found that cleaning a juicer (the kind that takes all the pulp out of the fruit/veg and leaves you literally just with juice) was a PITA to clean, taking almost as long as making the juices themselves.

 Thanks to a friend’s recommendation we now use a Nutribullet RX – it’s robust, one jug/one blade unit to clean and makes blended juices incredibly smooth.
 None of the fibre’s lost either like in a juice extractor!

 And this is one of those juice blends that I could drink every day and not get bored with.
-So much fruity goodness with spinach for all the popeye feels and Revolution Foods Acai Berry Powder for some phenomenal health benefits:
+So much fruity goodness with spinach for all the popeye feels and acai for some phenomenal health benefits: